SixuLi/SixuLi.github.io/_pages/about.md

 ---

-I am a third year PhD student in the Department of Statistics at University of Wisconsin-Madison (UW-Madison).
+I am a fourth year PhD student in the Department of Statistics at University of Wisconsin-Madison (UW-Madison).
 I am very fortunate to work under the supervision of Prof. [Nicolás García Trillos](https://www.nicolasgarciat.com/) and Prof. [Qin Li](https://sites.google.com/view/qinlimadison/home?authuser=0).
 Prior to UW-Madison, I got my BS in Mathematics and Statistics in Nanjing Univeristy (NJU) in Nanjing China.